<

 land

-holdings, he at last moved to Georgia, where he again accumulated large
+holdings, Mead at last moved to Georgia, where he again accumulated

 estates.